bablokb/pygame-fbgui/Readme.md

 Hardware
 --------

-You don't need additional steps if you install pygame-fbgui on your development system - pygame-fbgui works fine with X11.
-Windows users will probably have to tweak the class `App` (feedback and pull-requests on this issue is welcome).

 The target-platform for pygame-fbgui is a SBC with a small display.
 You should install and configure the display according to the vendor.
 Usually